 III.
 The Application

-The application portal will open on November 1, 2019, at which time applicants may create an account and begin preparing and submitting their proposals.
+The application portal will open two weeks before the application deadline, at which time applicants may create an account and begin preparing and submitting their proposals.
 At the application portal you may start your application and finish submitting it at a later date.

 As a courtesy to evaluators, RSVP strongly recommends that applicants prepare their proposals using a readable font, not smaller than 11 point, with margins of at least one inch.
 Documents may be single spaced.